orbitbot/henderson/README.md

 Transitions the state machine to `state` and causes any registered callbacks for this transition (including `before:`, `after:` and wildcard callbacks) to be triggered.
 All parameters after `state` are passed on to each callback along with the states involved in the transition, see the [Event callback API](github.com/orbitbot/pastafarian/blob/master/README.md#event-callback-api) for the exact signatures.

 `fsm.go` returns a promise that will be resolved when all the callbacks registered for the transition have finished.
-If you want to wait for the completion of some functionality in a callback before the next is processed, return a promise in the callback function.
+All registered functions will run in strict order, if a callback returns a promise the subsequent callback will not be run before the previous promise is resolved.
+If a callback returns a rejected promise, the subsequent registered functions will not be called.
+The statemachine may however have already transitioned to the new `state`, depending on which transition event the callbacks have been registered to, and state rollback should be taken care of by library users as appropriate.

 <br>